Did you know that there are physiotherapists who specialise in women’s health and continence?

 - An exercise program to strengthen the pelvic floor muscles

 The recommended program will help the patient identify, exercise, re-train or repair internal muscles such as those in the pelvic floor, and ultimately help to improve their quality of life.

 At many Lifecare clinics, we have specially trained physiotherapists who can help with women’s health and related issues.

 We also help with advice about safe fitness alternatives for those people affected by, or at risk of, pelvic floor muscle dysfunction and offer classes and programs including:

 - Pregnancy education

 - Individual exercise prescriptions

 Oh, and we bet you didn’t know there were physios specifically trained for men’s health issues did you?
 There are, but that’s another story – stay tuned.

-If you would like to make an appointment at your closest LifeCare practice, simply click the button below.
+If you would like to make an appointment, book online at your local Lifecare clinic.